Home » LGBTQ+ Culture » Trust Onion Model: A Guide to Building Black Queer Chosen Family

 What is the Trust Onion Model (T-O-M)?

-The Trust Onion Model (T-O-M) is a four-layer framework created by Daniel Nkado for assessing trust, access, and relational safety in one-to-one relationships.
+The Trust Onion Model (T-O-M) is a four-layer framework developed by Daniel Nkado to assess trust, access, and relational safety in one-to-one relationships.
 It treats trust as a restricted access that expands through consistent, observable behaviour—not time, intention, or closeness.

 Is the Trust Onion Model (T-O-M) the same as the Bridge Model?